christhekeele/git-fork/README.md

 Dependencies
 ------------

 `git-fork` does not currently work on Windows, although this may change in the future.
-Aside from the obvious `git` dependency, it uses `cd`, `grep`, and `sed` under the hood.
+Aside from the obvious `git` dependency, it uses `cd`, `grep`, and `sed` and several others under the hood.
+I have no idea what goes into making cross-OS-compatible shell scripts, so here we are.

 Contributing
 ------------